 Shortly afterwards, Amanda Waller arrives and tells our villains that they’ve been recruited into Task Force X (a.k.a. the Suicide Squad), an off-the-books team comprised of criminals who’re serving life sentences being assigned as expendable agents for deadly missions by the U.S. Government.
-When Killer Frost asks what’s in their necks, she explains that there’s more than just a tracking device in there.
+When Killer Frost asks what’s in their necks, she explains that it’s not just a tracking device.
 There’s also a nanotech explosive which will detonate should any of them get captured, try to flee or disregard an order.

 KGBeast doesn’t believe her, so Waller opens the cell door to let him out.
 However, the moment he takes a single step outside the cell’s boundaries, the explosive in his neck activates causing his head to blow up and kill him.

-With everyone’s attention fully grasped, Waller proceeds to inform the rest of the villains about their assignment.
-She tells them that the Riddler hacked into her computer system and downloaded the identities & personal histories of every past, present and possible Suicide Squad member with the looming threat of releasing said information on the internet.
-With him now being imprisoned in Arkham Asylum, they’re going to break in and recover Nygma’s lone copy, a thumb drive that’s inside a compartment on his cane and is in storage within the prison grounds.
+With everyone’s attention fully-grasped, Waller proceeds to inform the rest of the villains about their assignment.
+She tells them that the Riddler hacked into her computer system and downloaded the identities & personal histories of every past, present and potential Suicide Squad member with the looming threat of releasing said information on the internet.
+With him now being imprisoned in Arkham Asylum, they’re going to break in and recover Nygma’s lone copy, a thumb drive that’s inside a compartment on his cane and is in storage within the institution.
 After quickly learning that Harley and the Joker ended their partnership, Waller says that they’ll sneak into Gotham and meet up with a power broker who’ll get them ready for the mission.

 After getting gassed out again, we then cut to an airplane where the Suicide Squad members are bound to specialized chairs.
 Upon arriving at their drop-point, they’re dumped out.
 Once they reach a certain altitude, they’re freed from their bonds and deploy their parachutes.
 Upon reaching the ground, they proceed to head into the sewer system in order to reach their destination.